allie-m/clog-explorations/clog-writeup.md

 Until, that is, I stumbled across this [lobsters post](https://lobste.rs/s/xjrlj2/how_android_s_calculator_works_with_real) about Android's calculator, and the contortions required to get good arbitrary precision calculations.

-Left with only a few weeks left in my 1L, I had limited time to throw together a calculator.
+With only a few weeks left in my 1L, I had limited time to throw together a calculator.

 ## Behold, a basic CLI stack calculator